bartobri/mrrcrypt/README.md

 Mirror Crypt is a command line encryption/decryption tool for ASCII text using an adaptive mirror field algorithm.

-A traditional mirror field encryption algorithm is nothing more than elaborate form of a simple substitution cipher.
+A traditional mirror field encryption algorithm is very similar to a simple substitution cipher.
 For every identical character of input, an identical character of output is produced.
-For example, given an input string of "Mississippi" which contains many duplicate characters, the output will also contain duplicate characters in the same positions.
+For example, given an input string of "Mississippi", which contains many duplicate characters, the output will also contain duplicate characters in the same positions.

 "Mississippi" -> Substitution Cypher (or Mirror Field) -> "jTaaTaaTxxT"

 This makes for weak, easily defeatable encryption.

 Mirror Crypt employs an *adaptive* mirror field algorithm.
-For each character of input, the orientation of the mirrors will change, creating a unique mirror field and therefore unique output, even for identical characters.
+For each character of input, the orientation of the mirrors change, creating a unique mirror field permutation and therefore generating unique output, even for identical characters.

 The result is a highly unpredictable, seemingly random output.